NuWa: Deriving Lightweight Class-Specific Vision Transformers for Edge Devices: Introduction

 \section{Introduction}

-Computer vision (CV) is crucial for numerous applications ranging from autonomous driving, drone surveillance to traffic-flow analysis for its ability to interpret and understand visual data~\cite{zhang2021emp,hayat2021edge,bhardwaj2022ekya}.
-Following the remarkable success of Transformer~\cite{vaswani2017attention} in natural language processing (NLP), Vision Transformers (ViTs)~\cite{dosovitskiy2020image} have been widely adopted to facilitate CV services like image recognition~\cite{chen2021crossvit,liu2021swin,touvron2021training}, object detection~\cite{fang2021you,he2022destr,sun2021rethinking}, and image segmentation~\cite{yang2022lavt,strudel2021segmenter,jain2023oneformer}.
-Enabling such CV services in real time for edge devices like smartphones, smart vehicles, and drones is becoming increasingly important in improving the quality of people's everyday lives.
-However, most ViTs demand massive computation and storage resources, making deployment on resource-constrained edge devices a grand challenge~\cite{zhou2019edge,li2022efficientformer,mehta2021mobilevit}.
+Vision Transformers (ViTs)~\cite{dosovitskiy2020image} have been widely adopted to facilitate visual services like image recognition~\cite{lu2025dhvt,fixelle2025hypergraph}, object detection~\cite{yu2024spatial,wang2025object}, and instance segmentation~\cite{jain2023oneformer,ravi2025sam}.
+Enabling real-time visual services for edge devices like smart vehicles and drones is becoming increasingly important in improving the quality of people's everyday lives~\cite{ye2024galaxy,hao2025nazar}.
+However, most ViTs demand massive computation and storage resources, making deployment on resource-constrained edge devices a grand challenge~\cite{zhang2024dense,jiang2025janus}.

-To tackle this challenge, many model compression approaches have been proposed to adapt ViTs to edge devices, including low-bit quantization~\cite{liu2021post,li2022q,liu2023oscillation}, knowledge distillation~\cite{touvron2021training,hao2024one,yang2024vitkd}, and model pruning~\cite{yang2023global,yu2022width,yu2023x,yu2022unified}.
-However, these approaches primarily focus on reducing model sizes and unfortunately, ignore the fact that in many scenarios edge devices focus on the recognition of specific classes and demand only part of the knowledge from the base ViT, as shown in Figure~\ref{fig:diversity}.
-For example, a ViT deployed on a smart vehicle typically needs to focus on recognizing a specific set of classes, such as pedestrians, vehicles, traffic signs, etc. Irrelevant knowledge may compromise its focus on these classes, leading to suboptimal accuracy as well as additional computational overhead and increased service latency.
-Therefore, given a pre-trained base ViT, an essential research question naturally arises: \textit{how to effectively extract relevant knowledge from a base ViT and derive accurate and fast task-specific ViTs for edge devices?}
+To tackle this challenge, many model compression methods have been proposed to adapt ViTs to edge devices~\cite{zhong2025towards,cao2025move,sun2025mdp,liao2023can}.
+Among them, structured pruning~\cite{cheng2024survey,fang2023depgraph-cvpr} is particularly edge-friendly due to its hardware compatibility and scalability (\cref{sec:related_works}).
+However, existing structured pruning methods~\cite{sun2025mdp,yang2023global,yu2023x,zhang2024dense,shen2025numerical} mainly pursue model size reduction and ignore the fact that in many scenarios, edge devices focus on specific classes and demand only part of the knowledge from the base ViT~\cite{yao2023model,zhuang2024nebula}.
+For example, a ViT deployed on a smart vehicle typically needs to focus on recognizing objects like pedestrians, vehicles, and traffic signs, while knowledge about flowers or birds is unnecessary.
+Class-irrelevant knowledge wastes model capacity, which degrades ViTs’ performance on target classes~\cite{geirhos2020shortcut}.
+As shown in \cref{fig:derivation_paradigm}(a), this class-agnostic derivation setting fails to provide class-specific models for edge devices, resulting in suboptimal accuracy.